iducool/iducool/README.md

 - 👋 Hi, myself Idrish Sorathiya
-- I have more than 11 years of experience in Mobile development.
+- :mortar_board: I have more than 11 years of experience in Mobile development.
-- I am experienced in Native iOS, Xamarin and Flutter.
+- :mortar_board: I am experienced in Native iOS, Xamarin and Flutter.
 - 💞️ I love to work on Flutter.
 - ✨ [TeachMobility](http://teachmobility.com/)
 - ✨ Collaboration on [Stackoverflow](https://stackoverflow.com/users/634704/iducool)